-This bill aims to enhance computer science education in Iowa by modifying existing graduation requirements and instructional provisions for students in grades 9 through 12.
+This bill aims to enhance computer science education in Iowa by modifying existing graduation requirements and instructional provisions for students in grades nine through twelve.
 Starting with the graduating class of 2029-2030, students will be required to complete one semester of computer science, which may include instruction provided in grade eight.
-Additionally, the bill allows for up to one unit of computer science instruction to be included in the five units of science and two additional units of mathematics required for graduation.
+Additionally, the bill allows for up to one unit of computer science instruction to be included within the five units of science and two additional units of mathematics required for graduation.
 It also stipulates that the one-half unit of computer science instruction can be delivered through blended learning or primarily online formats if traditional classroom settings are not feasible.

 Statutes affected: